 - 1. Participate, to the extent resources permit, in the quarterly meeting with Partnership participants, but will not participate in the walk around inspection, except that the verification visits may be scheduled as part of the weekly walk around inspection. - 2.
-Serve as a resource and liaison for Partnership participants and assist with safety and health training, as resources permit. - 3.
-Give priority to the construction project when technical assistance is needed. - 4.
+Serve as a resource and liaison for Partnership participants and also assist with safety and health training, as resources permit.

+- 3. Make all reasonable effort to give priority to the construction project when technical assistance is needed. - 4.
 Audit the monthly reports/documents and make recommendations for improvements in the meeting of Partnership goals. - 5.
 Conduct inspections in accordance with sections VIII and IX of this Partnership. - 6.
 Conduct the annual Partnership evaluation report in accordance with section VII of this Partnership.

-D. Georgia Tech's On-site Consultation Program will:
+D. USF On-site Consultation Program will: